VaalaCat/vorker/README.md

 	-v $PWD/workerd:/path/to/workerd \
 	-v $PWD/workerd-linux-64:/bin/workerd \
 	vaalacat/vorker:latest
+# this is a example, you can change the env to fit your need
+# for this example, you can visit http://localhost:8888/admin to access the web ui
+# and the worker URL will be: SCHEME://WORKER_NAME.example.com
 ```

 3. test your workerd, if your vorker is running on localhost, you can use curl to test it.